terrorgarten/Seminar05-BL-example/README.md

     - FollowerId
     - UserSummaryDTO (nullable)
     - WasSuccessful (bool)
-4. Add the following method to the `IFollowService`
+4. Add the following method to the `IFollowFacade`
     - `public Task<List<FollowInfoDTO>> FollowUsersAsync(int followerId, params int[] userIds);`
 5. Let's implement the method:
     1. We need to split the users to 2 groups.
 "Followers" and "Non-Followers".
 We can achieve this by using `IFollowService` and `IUserService`